gregelizondo/gregelizondo.github.io/_posts/2014-03-03-getting-started-with-rspec-and-unit-testing.md

   it "has a capitalized name" do
     character = Character.new("greg")

-    character.name.should == "greg" # this should fail
+    expect(character.name).to eq "greg" # this should fail end
-  end
 {% endhighlight %}